SamyaDaleh/CL-Toolbox/doc/doc.md

 S = "S"
 P = {"S -> a S b", "S -> a b"}
 ```
 Nonterminals, terminals, start symbol and production rules can be defined in any order.
 Every line consists of a symbol indicating the type of the component: N - nonterminals, T - terminals, S - start symbol and P - production rules.
 Each production rule must consist of a single nonterminal on the left hand side followed by "->".
 The tokens of the right hand side must be separated by spaces, other spaces are optional.
 An empty string on the right hand side can be either represented as ε or by writing nothing.

-TODO Object
+In the Cfg object terminals and nonterminals are represented as lists for better access despite they are sets according to the definition.
+This holds for all grammar formats where the definitions prescribe sets of anything.
+A CfgProductionRule is represented as object where the left hand side is a string and the right hand side is an array of strings.

 #### PCFG